npm-simplified/simplified/docs/content.md

 }
 ~~~~

+#### @hooks:
+-- (event) `insertedContent`( int: *ID*, object: *contentTypeData* )

+Triggered whenever a new content is inserted into the database.

+###### Parameters:
+-- (int) `ID`

+The new content id.

+-- (object) `contentTypeData`

+An object containing the content's content type data.

-async: updateContent( object: contentData )
+async: updateContent( object: *contentData* )
 -

-Update content data to the database.
+Update content in the database.

-#### Parameters:
+#### Parameter: *contentData*

--- (int) `ID`

-Required.
-The id of the content to update.

 -- (string) `type`

 Required.
 The content type unique slug.

-Other than the content type slug and content id, the content data object parameter varies depending on the
+-- (int) `ID`

+Required.
+The id of the content to update at.

-content type type.
+###### Default parameters for content of type *content*:

-##### Content type of type `content`

 -- (string) `title`

 Optional.
-Use only when updating the content tile.
+Use only when updating the content title.

--- (string) `slug`

-Optional.
-Use only when updating the content's slug.

 -- (string) `status`

 Optional.
-Use only when updating the content's status.
+Use only when changing the content status.

 -- (string) `summary`

 Optional.
-Use only when updating the content's summary.
+Use only when updating the content summary.

 -- (string) `description`

 Optional.
-Use only when updating the content's full description.
+Use only when updating the content's description.

 -- (int) `author`

 Optional.
-Use only when updating the content's author.
+Use only when changing the content's author.

 -- (int) `parent`

 Optional.
+Use only when changing the content's parent.

+-- (string) `comment`

-Use only when updating the content's parent id.
+Optional.
+Use only when changing the content's comment status.

-##### Content type of type `group`
+###### Default parameters for content of type *group*:

 -- (string) `name`

 Optional.
-Use only when updating the content group's name.
+Use only when updating the content's name.

--- (string) `slug`

-Optional.
-Use only when updating the content group's slug.

 -- (string) `description`

 Optional.
-Use only when updating the content group's description.
+Use only when updating the content's description.

 -- (string) `parent`

 Optional.
-Use only when updating the content group's parent id.
+Use only when changing the content's parent.

 #### @returns:
 Returns content id on success or error object on failure.